Internal Communications Metrics: The Four Steps You Need to Follow

 How to measure internal communications

-Then you’ll need to determine the effectiveness of those channels in delivering messages and engaging your workforce.
+Then, you’ll need to determine the effectiveness of those channels in delivering messages and engaging your workforce.
 Next, you need to measure the success of your channels.
 To do this, you need to set specific goals and determine which internal communications metrics matter most to you.
 These metrics can include measurables such as productivity rates, employee engagement or staff retention.
 Every organisation will have a different set of internal communication measurements based on the size and development of their business.

-1. Take inventory of your channels
+Step #1: Take an inventory of your channels

 Which channels does your company have in place for employee communication?
-Business communication channels broadly fall into two categories: operational communication and internal communication.
-Operational channels are the communications platforms your staff use as part of their day-to-day work, such as:
+Business communication channels broadly fall into two categories: operational and internal communication.

 • Email